 Alison has over 30 years' experience in the housing industry and has held a number of Executive positions at several major housing associations, including CEO at Paradigm Housing.
 In these roles, she has worked with many of the stakeholders in the industry, including the Regulator of Social Housing.
-She is currently a non-executive director and Vice Chair of Yorkshire Housing, a 20,000-home housing association operating in the Yorkshire area, Vice Chair and a member of the Governance Committee of Peaks and Plains Housing and Chair of Heyford Regeneration a for-profit Housing Association operating in the Cherwell area.
+She is currently Vice Chair and a member of the Governance Committee of Peaks and Plains Housing and Chair of Heyford Regeneration, a for-profit Housing Association operating in the Cherwell area.